oblac/jodd-site/content/example/10+tx-over-actions.md

 # Tx over actions

+<%= render '/_deprecated.html' %>

-Up to now we have used something what is consider as \'default\' layout for three-tier web application.
+Up to now we have used something what is consider as 'default' layout for three-tier web application.
 Actions uses services, transaction is started, services uses DAOs, result is returned.